 A new report was generated from an earlier batch check and Finished was displayed in the Generated reports section of the batch check Summary dropdown when the report generation was finished.

-On Fedora based systems (Fedora / RedHat / CentOS / etc) Java uses /dev/random to generate the seed of SecureRandom that is used to generate Session IDs.
+On Fedora-based systems (Fedora / RedHat / CentOS / etc) Java uses /dev/random to generate the seed of SecureRandom that is used to generate Session IDs.
 This causes a very slow first session generation on Compliance Checker services.
-You can change this value according to Oracle's documentation to have a faster but less safer SecureRandom seed.
+You can change this value according to Oracle's documentation to have a faster but less safe SecureRandom seed.